stewartreichling/google-cloud-functions_cloud-build-integration/README.md

 ### Pre-requisites
 * `git`
 * `curl`
-* A Google Cloud Platform account
+* A Google Cloud Platform account with billing enabled
 * A GitHub account

 ### Create your project and function directories